timmyyuan/Security-Papers/README.md

 * How to Make ASLR win the Clone Wars: Runtime Re-Randomization
 * Leakage-Resilient Layout Randomization for Mobile Devices
+* CrossFire: An Analysis of Firefox Extension-Reuse Vulnerabilities
+* You are a Game Bot!: Uncovering Game Bots in MMORPGs via Self-similarity in the Wild
+* Protecting C++ Dynamic Dispatch Through VTable Interleaving
+* Enforcing Kernel Security Invariants with Data Flow Integrity

 ### Oakland (S&P)